Vehicle Accidents FAQs

-If your child has been injured in a West Palm Beach car accident, we can help get you compensation for their suffering.
-Call Fetterman & Associates, PA today at (866)-865-1244
+If your child has been injured in a West Palm Beach Pedestrian Accident, we can help get you compensation for their suffering.
+Call Fetterman & Associates, PA today at 561-845-2510.

 - Roadway officials.
 If your accident was caused by a pothole, gravel, oil spill or other unsafe roadway condition, city maintenance officials could be liable for your injury.